Visvesvaraya Technological University: Undergraduate courses

 The university has 12 undergraduate boards which offer Bachelor of Engineering (B.E.) programs and one undergraduate board which offers Bachelor of Architecture (BArch) course:

 ‡ The Architecture board offers the BArch course.

 Postgraduate courses

 The university has 11 postgraduate boards which offer Master of Technology (M.Tech.) programs:

+Admissions

+The university offers admissions at undergraduate and postgraduate levels.

 Scheme and syllabus

 Visvesvaraya Technological University accomplished its primary task of setting a common syllabus across the state in 1998.
 The university regularly revises the syllabus keeping in view technology upgrades around the world.
 The syllabus has been updated in 2002, 2006, 2010, 2014, 2015, 2017, 2018 and 2021.
 VTU adopted a Choice Based Credit System (CBCS) for students admitted to the university from the academic year 2015–2016.
 The CBCS provides a choice for students to select from the prescribed courses (i.e. core, elective, foundation and mandatory non-credit courses).
 As part of the new CBCS scheme, VTU also moved to a Cumulative Grade Point Average (CGPA) grading system from the previous system of awarding percentage and class to students.

 VTU has also made an internship of eight weeks mandatory for undergraduate and postgraduate engineering students in affiliated colleges.